azzandwi1/azzandwi1/README.md

 ### Hi! 👋 I'm Azzan.

-A third-year Informatics Engineering student at Universitas Mercu Buana, with a focus on machine learning and data analysis.
+A third-year Informatics Engineering student at Universitas Mercu Buana, with interest in machine learning and data analysis

 Currently participating in the Bangkit Academy 2024 By Google, GoTo, Traveloka - Machine Learning Learning Path.
 You can visit my specific GitHub for this program [here](https://github.com/badr-ol).